An Island of Legend and Authenticity

 The last owner of Lokrum was The Duchess of Windischgratz, from a family related to the Habsburgs, who in 1919 sold it to the then Yugoslav government for 11 million crowns.
 For a number of years the island hosted a children's resting home, and when it was proclaimed natural reserve, the Benedictine spell on unfortunate ownerships, tragic dooms and bewitched walls of the old monastery, was pacified forever.
 However, the cloister does shelter the earthly remains of the self-proclaimed Dubrovnik Rector Damjan Juda, and the tombs and bodies of the most reputable patricians.
 The small Maximilian's garden was the base for the Botanical Park whose palms, exotic plants and tall pine-trees intertwine in the scenography of enchanted, genuine nature, close to the blue depths of the sea and the global voyages.

 Summertime on Lokrum has since long become the property of many.
-A shuttle sets off from the Old Port evey half hour, Lokrum being the destination of sun bathers, a paradise for lovers - too precious to belong to one single person.
+A shuttle sets off from the Old Port every half hour, Lokrum being the destination of sun bathers, a paradise for lovers - too precious to belong to one single person.
 In its middle lies the "Dead Sea", close to the white monastery, on its top the Fort Royal, offering a close view on Dubrovnik, itself resembling a precious stamp of the past, the present and the times to come.

 Source: Dubrovnik Tourist Board